ryanjames1729/edge-functions_location/README.md

 Of course you need to write a JS file for your edge functions and use a .toml file in your Netlify setup.

 Want to see it work?
-Try out [edge functions](https://whitep4nth3r.com/blog/add-personalization-to-static-html-with-edge-functions-no-browser-javascript/) for yourself.
+Try out [my edge function](https://amazing-cupcake-4abfac.netlify.app/) for yourself.